KCO177/Automatic-claim-administration/README.md

 # Automatic-claim-administration
 The application in incoming emails recognizes complaint e-mails and extracts important information from them, which it processes into a database and prepares pre-filled D3 documents and email messages with appropriate attachments.
 It also predicts the financial assumptions for settling the complaint.

+Edit: This application I made during my python learning path.
+Looking back I see many troubles and wrong architecture.
+The new version is in https://github.com/KCO177/claimhandler

 ![schema](https://github.com/KCO177/Automatic-claim-administration/assets/28139409/114a6fee-04f1-4a23-af3c-02d21d7ee800)

 ## Requirements